firasuke/awesome/README.md

 - [Alpine-S6](https://github.com/woahbase/alpine-s6): Alpine Linux Base + S6
 Init System
 - [Alter Linux](https://alter.fascode.net/): ArchLinux based distro
-- [android-toolchain-build](
-https://github.com/redstar3894/android-toolchain-build): The new Android GNU toolchain
-- [apathy](https://github.com/gottaeat/apathy): A 64 bit libre linux
-distribution built from scratch using apathy-mlfs for its base; utilizing musl libc, libressl, partially busybox and sysvinit with a home-brewed init structure written in posix shell
-- [apathy-mlfs](https://github.com/gottaeat/apathy-mlfs): A libre linux from
-scratch book utilizing musl libc, libressl, sysvinit and partially busybox
 - [Arachsys Linux](https://arachsys.github.io/#linux-distribution): An
 opinionated 'from scratch' Linux distribution based on musl libc
 - [Arch Linux](https://archlinux.org): A simple, lightweight distribution
-- [ARM Cross Linux From Scratch (arm-clfs)]( https://github.com/predominant/arm-clfs): This repo, notes and instructions are designed to build linux from scratch in a cross compiled manner, in support of creating a stage1 tarball for Habitat Studio, for use with arm processors
 - [Artix Linux](https://artixlinux.org): A rolling-release distribution, based on Arch Linux that uses OpenRC, runit or s6 as init because PID1 must be simple, secure and stable
 - [Automated Linux From Scratch (ALFS)](http://linuxfromscratch.org/alfs/): A project that creates the generic framework for an extendable system builder and package installer
-- [Baserock Linux](https://wiki.baserock.org/): A great way to build custom appliance systems with Linux
 - [Bedrock Linux](https://bedrocklinux.org): A meta Linux distribution which allows users to utilize features from other, typically mutually exclusive distributions